 Richmond Park was created by Charles I in the 17th century as a deer park.
 Today, it is a National Nature Reserve, the largest Site of Special Scientific Interest in London and European Special Area of Conservation.
 It is the largest of London’s eight Royal Parks and you could easily spend a full day wandering around.

 Other attractions in the park include the Isabella Plantation which is an ornamental woodland garden.
-If you want to get a great view of London head for King Henry’s Mound.
-You can see views of the Thames Valley and even St Paul’s Cathedral in the distance.
+If you want to get a great view of London you should head for King Henry’s Mound where you can see views of the Thames Valley and even St Paul’s Cathedral in the distance.
 Sit by Pens Pond for to ponder your life.
 At Poet’s Corner in Pembroke Lodge Gardens you will see a bench dedicated to Ian Dury which has ‘Reasons to be Cheerful’ written on it.
 For refreshments, you can stop off at Pembroke Lodge which is a grade II listed Georgian Mansion.
 The Lodge is set in 13 acres of beautifully landscaped gardens.